IceTheCoder/light-game/README.md

 Open the 'light-game' folder as a project in Unity and hit the play button.

 ## License
-This repository is licensed under the MIT license with an added attribution.
-In short, you must include the exact copy of this project's license in your end-user application and also mention the sections in which my code was used.
+This repository is licensed under the MIT license.
+In short, you must include the exact copy of this project's license in your end-user application.
 Read LICENSE for more information.

+If you decide to use portions of my software, it would be appreciated if you include an attribution in the final application, mentioning the name of software and its contributors, as well as the section in which it was used.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 ## Contributing
-I'd love to hear your suggestions on how I can improve my first project!
+I'd love to hear your suggestions on how I can improve my first game!
 You can fork the project to play around with it and create a pull request to submit your suggestions.
 You can also open an issue to tell me about any problems my code might have (or new ideas for features you have).

 ## Contact